IDMNYU/CreativeCoding_A_SP23_Bennett/Syllabus.md

 • Superior - A - Always contributes appropriately to class discussion; frequently offers to demonstrate technique; shows leadership in group projects.

-• Satisifactory - C - Usually contributes to class discussion; has demonstrated technique; participates actively in group projects.
+• Satisfactory  - C - Usually contributes to class discussion; has demonstrated technique; participates actively in group projects.

 • Unexceptable - D/F - Does not participate in class discussion; no evidence of technique; fails to contribute adequately to group projects.